FeatherCoin/Feathercoin/doc/build-osx.md

 brew install librsvg
 ```

+## Apple Silicon

+The Feathercoin Core 0.21.0 macOS release package is x86_64-only and requires
+Rosetta on Apple Silicon Macs.

+To run without Rosetta, build current `master` natively on Apple Silicon.
+Native
+arm64 builds support `feathercoind` and `feathercoin-cli` with asm enabled.

 The wallet support requires one or both of the dependencies ([*SQLite*](#sqlite) and [*Berkeley DB*](#berkeley-db)) in the sections below.
 To build Bitcoin Core without wallet, see [*Disable-wallet mode*](#disable-wallet-mode).